 If you wish to volunteer at the Recreation Center, please complete a volunteer application.

-The Armed Services YMCA conducts weekly Concrete Beach barbeques for students in the Infantry Training Battalion and Marine Combat Training Battalion.
+The Armed Services YMCA conducts weekly Concrete Beach barbecues for students in the Infantry Training Battalion and Marine Combat Training Battalion.
 This program increases student and instructor morale, provides a relaxing lunch, and for the instructors, allows some "down time" from their students.

 If you wish to volunteer at Concrete Beach, please complete a volunteer application.